 Much of the cave system, which is believed to cover about 40km, remains unexplored, but a number of spectacular caves can be toured with a guide, including some that feature sound and light shows.
 Tickets for each cave are sold separately.
 Among the most popular are the Pool of Cerberus Cave and the River Cave; the latter featuring stunning stalactites, stalagmites and limestones shawls.
 If you prefer something more strenuous, adventure caving options are also available.

-Due to COVID-19 lockdown restrictions the caves will be closed for a little while longer, but it's still a must-visit as there's still plenty to do above-ground in the World Heritage listed precinct.
-Breakfast at Chisolm’s Restaurant and Caves Café, before discovering the charms of Caves House hotel and seeing some of Australia’s most iconic or rare wildlife in their natural habitat.
+Enjoy breakfast at Chisolm’s Restaurant and Caves Café before discovering the charms of Caves House hotel and seeing some of Australia’s most iconic and rare wildlife in their natural habitat.

 After lunch, visit the Australian Fossil and Mineral Museum, which has the internationally renowned Somerville Collection on display, which includes not just a dazzling selection of brilliantly coloured gems and minerals but also an astonishing collection of fossils, including fossilised dinosaur eggs and opalised fossils found only in Australia.
 The highlight of the collection is Australia's only T. rex skeleton.

-With full and happy tummies, it's two hours to the town of Orange, which enchants visitors with its heritage buildings and vibrant food and wine scene.
+With full and happy tummies, it's one hour to the town of Orange, which enchants visitors with its heritage buildings and vibrant food and wine scene.
 If you're ready for a coffee, try Byng Street Local Store, Nimrods or The Agrestic Grocer, which also sells some of the area's best local produce.

 Alternatively, you may want to head straight for one of the area's acclaimed cellar doors.
 Philip Shaw Wines, Ross Hill Wines and De Salis Wines are all recommended.
 You can also sample a range of local drops at one of Orange's inviting wine bars, such as the heritage listed Union Bank Wine Bar.
 For dinner, the hot picks include Lolli Redini (try their twice baked gruyere cheese souffle) and Racine.
 Both restaurants are deservedly popular, and have been affected by lockdown restrictions. so it's wise to call to reserve a table in advance.